Getting a mortgage with a complex income

 Equally, a person may be an employee but be on a commission-only contract or rely on a regular bonus.
 Landlords might rely largely on their rental income, which may fluctuate as tenants come and go.

-The rent that these tenants pay certainly counts as income, but many lenders are less likely to consider it as ‘reliable’ income when deciding how much you can borrow or afford to repay.
+The rent that these tenants pay certainly counts as income, but many lenders are less likely to consider it as ‘reliable’ income when deciding how much someone can borrow or afford to repay.

 Will my complex income affect a mortgage application?

-While increasingly common for mortgage applications, having complex income can still pose a few questions.
+While increasingly common for mortgage applications, having complex income can still raise a few questions.

 Lenders prefer applications that are simple, tick all the boxes and don’t need a lot of extra footwork or risk management.

-While many lenders will still be willing to offer a mortgage, they may want a larger deposit or charge a higher interest rate.
+While many lenders will still be willing to offer a mortgage, they may want a larger deposit or charge a higher interest rate to offset some of the risk.

 How can I get a mortgage with complex income?

-Use our mortgage calculator, and make sure to work through our mortgage checklist to get a free estimate of how strong your mortgage application is.
+Use our mortgage calculator, and make sure to work through our mortgage checklist to get a free assessment of the strength of your mortgage application.

-Making use of a mortgage broker is also a good move, as they will have experience working with a wide range of personal and financial circumstances.
+Making use of a mortgage broker could also be a good move, as they will have experience with a wide range of personal and financial circumstances and specialist lenders.

-They will be able to guide you through the mortgage application process and put you in contact with one of the many lenders that will be happy to try and agree a mortgage in principle with you.
+They will be able to guide you through the mortgage application process and connect you with one of the many lenders that will be happy to try and grant you a mortgage in principle.

 Are there other types of complex mortgage?